 - the pooling of contributions by investors;

 - · third party management of the assets; and

 - a spread of risk.

 Thus arrangements with a single investor or a single asset would not usually be classified as a fund.

-Authorised vs. Registered funds
+Authorised, Registered and Private Investment funds

-The POI Law splits Guernsey funds into two categories:
+Guernsey funds are broadly split into three categories: